Kinany52/file_encryption_tool_c/README.md

 # File Encryption/Decryption Tool

-This is a simple file encryption and decryption tool written in C. It uses XOR encryption to securely encode and decode files.
+This is a file encryption and decryption tool written in C. It uses XOR encryption to securely encode and decode files.

 ## Description